Minevg/Music/README.md

 # Zcash Music

-Collection of Zcash songs created with AI and shared for download.
+Collection of Zcash songs created with AI by Zcash Brasil design team and shared for download.

 ## About